lock14/nlp-project/README.md

 # nlp-project
 Do to our inexperience with using regression tools we intially built protypes in both R and python.
-We used the protypes to test if ther were giving similar results.
-Once we were confident that are protypes were working correctly we abandoned the R code and refined the python code to support the full range of experiments we wanted to perform.
+We used the protypes to test if they were giving similar results.
+Once we were confident that our protypes were working correctly we abandoned the R code and refined the python code to support the full range of experiments we wanted to perform.
 The R code has been included, as a novelty mostly, in the "r_code" directory along with some of the trace files for the intial R experiments we did.
-Since the main project uses the python code we will only discuss how to setup and run this version of the code.
+Since the main project uses the python code we will only discuss how to setup and run that version of the code.

 ## Setup